How to Help an Alcoholic Wife

 Learn About Alcohol Use Disorder

-Alcohol dependence is a serious disease that impacts mental and physical health, relationships, career, and finances.
+Alcohol dependence is a serious disease that impacts mental and physical health, relationships, careers, and finances.
 Becoming dependent on alcohol means that the brain has been altered over time in response to exposure to alcohol.
 A sign you have become dependent on the substance is when you have withdrawal symptoms.
 These symptoms emerge when the effects of the alcohol wear off:

 - Nausea and vomiting.